top of page

 I took a night stroll.
 The old town was quieter on a Monday night but it was brighter compared to 7 years back.
 At the very least, the town would not be sleeping earlier than me.

 I fought off the notion to go to Kiki Lalat for more local wine.
-I had tried their todi and tuak, objectives met, so I should not get into the habit of drinking consecutively.
+I had tried their todi and tuak, objectives had been met, so I should not get into the habit of drinking every night.

 Related Posts